vesran/Facetection/README.md

 ### Preprocessing

 Images have been scaled down to 128x128 so that it is less memory-consuming.
 RGB channels have been kept.
+Pixels values have been divided by 255.

 ### Gender recognition